NuGet/NuGet.Client/src/NuGet.Core/NuGet.Protocol/README.md

 SourceRepository repository = Repository.Factory.GetCoreV3("https://api.nuget.org/v3/index.json");
 ```

-The SourceRepository then has a GetResourceAsync method that you can use to acquire implementations of INuGetResource that often correlate to resources on V3.
+The SourceRepository then has a GetResourceAsync method that you can use to acquire implementations of INuGetResource that often are resources.

 ```
 FindPackageByIdResource resource = await repository.GetResourceAsync<FindPackageByIdResource>();